yaourdt/mgos-to-tasmota/README.md

+# mg2x

-# Mg2x - a minimal firmware for OTA (over the air) flashing various target firmwares starting from Mongoose OS
+A minimal firmware for OTA (over the air) flashing various target firmwares starting from Mongoose OS.

 ## Overview